TrademarkTrademark

 3. Pull run history for the workspace with longest drift to develop root cause hypotheses

-This same three-step progression works for failure analysis (fleet → environment → specific logs) and variable issues (full audit → flagged workspaces → change history).
+The same three steps work for failure analysis (fleet → environment → specific logs) and variable issues (full audit → flagged workspaces → change history).

 Getting started: Connect the Scalr MCP server in your AI client settings for live access to your account without SQL, API calls, or tab switching.